OSU-IAM/ansible-midpoint/README.md

 ### Optional Parameters

-* Only MariaDB is supported.
+* MariaDB is supported locally and externally.
 To use the default H2 database, omit the `mariadb:` section.

+### midPoint Configuration Files

+The `common_files/` and `common_templates/` directories contain midPoint-specific configuration files.

 ### SSL